TMaszko/RepoFinder/README.md

 The application allows users to search for github repositories containing given search word in their title and displays result as a table.
 Maximum number of results is constrained to `100`.
 User can sort results by multiple columns and limit the number of results shown to a specific one (5/10/15/20).
+User can also log in with github account.

 ## Used Technologies